Audience fragmentation: Media-centric fragmentation

 The diffusion of audiences across outlets has been most pronounced in electronic media.
 Initially, a limited number of broadcast channels, in both commercial and state-owned systems, dominated public attention.
 But as cable television and online media became more prevalent, each new arrival claimed a sliver of the audience.
 The widespread availability of on-demand digital media has further fragmented audiences.

 Media-centric representations use discrete media offerings (e.g. movies, channels, websites, etc.) as the units of analysis, and associate each with some measure of audience size.
 These data are typically reported as either a time series or a long tail distribution.

 A time series can show how the audience for an outlet or category of outlets has changed over time.
 For example, in 1985 the three major US networks (i.e., ABC, CBS & NBC) accounted for almost 70% of all prime-time television viewing.
 By the early twentieth-first century, their combined share of audience dipped below 30%.
 Such time series are usually done by arranging discrete cross-sectional data in chronological order.

 A long tail representation takes data from a point in time (e.g., a month, season or year) and arranges the offerings by audience size from largest to smallest.
 For example, websites can be organized by their monthly unique visitors.
 Long tail distributions are akin to power law and Pareto distributions.
 These graphic representations can be reduced to statistics such as Gini coefficients and Herfindahl–Hirschman Indices.
 All forms of media consumption invariably show that, even with abundant choices, a relatively small number of offerings tend to dominate the audience, indicating that audience fragmentation does not increase in direct proportion to competition.
 Persistent audience concentration may be attributable to structural disparities in distribution systems, preferential attachment, recommender systems, social desirability and quality.

 Although media-centric studies of fragmentation are common, they have two limitations.
 First studies are typically confined to a single medium.
-Second, we cannot see how people move across offerings within a medium or from on medium to the next.
+Second, we cannot see how people move across offerings within a medium or from one medium to the next.
 Hence, we cannot tell if the audience for an unpopular website is composed of a few loyalists who confine themselves to that niche, of if they also use popular mainstream outlets.